brianmannmath/brianmannmath.github.io/source/_posts/2014-01-18-first-post.markdown

 My name is Brian Mann, and I'm a mathematician turned programmer/computer scientiest.

 Currently, I'm a doctoral student that the University of Utah doing research in the field of [geometric group theory][ggt] under the advisement of [Mladen Bestvina][mladen].
 Specifically, I study the outer automorphism group of finite rank free groups, and also the dynamics of group actions on $\mathbb{R} \mbox{-trees}$.
-I've written/co-authored a two papers: [Hyperbolicity of the Cyclic Splitting Complex][splittingcomplex] and [Constructing Non-uniquely Ergodic Arational Trees][NUE]. (*A word of warning: these papers are not for beginners.
+I've written/co-authored two papers: [Hyperbolicity of the Cyclic Splitting Complex][splittingcomplex] and [Constructing Non-uniquely Ergodic Arational Trees][NUE]. (*A word of warning: these papers are not for beginners.
 They require basic knowledge about standard tools in geometric group theory, especially [Bass-Serre Theory][BST].
 I will likely talk more about the background required in later posts.*)

 For an overview of what I've been thinking about recently, you might want to look at slides from a recent [talk][JMM] I gave at the Joint Math Meetings.